Skip to content

 Can one damaged standing seam panel be replaced?

 Often yes.
-Panels are individual components, and a professional with the matching profile can replace one, though weathered color around a new panel will read slightly different for a while.
+Panels are individual components, and a professional with the referral profile can replace one, though weathered color around a new panel will read slightly different for a while.
 Seam damage near flashing details is more involved than field damage.

 Is caulk a legitimate metal roof repair?